Greg Roman: Baltimore Ravens (second stint)

 In 2017, the Ravens hired Roman as a senior offensive assistant and tight ends coach under head coach John Harbaugh; in 2018 he was promoted to assistant head coach and tight ends coach.
 In 2019, the Ravens opted to completely revamp the offense and the then offensive coordinator Marty Mornhinweg decided to retire.
-Roman, who had coached Colin Kaepernick at San Francisco, was promoted to offensive coordinator and tasked with the development of a new, dynamic offense.
-This new offense would be a combination of his experiences as a tight ends coach and the knowledge he had gained from reading hundreds of football books.
-Centered on the Ravens' new quarterback, Lamar Jackson and running back Mark Ingram II In Roman's first full season in charge of the Ravens' offense, after 12 games, the team averaged 33.8 points per game; best in the NFL.
+Roman, who had coached Colin Kaepernick at San Francisco, was promoted to offensive coordinator.
+He was tasked with the development of a new offense based on his experiences as a tight ends coach and in football theory.
+It was centered on the Ravens' new quarterback, Lamar Jackson and running back Mark Ingram II.
+In Roman's first full season in charge of the Ravens' offense, after 12 games, the team averaged 33.8 points per game; best in the NFL.
+The prolific season ended in a playoff exit that deviated from those run heavy schemes which became a notable point in the legacy of the achievements from that season.

-On January 19, 2023, the Ravens announced that Roman stepped down and resigned as the team's offensive coordinator following the Ravens' loss in the Wld Card round of the 2022–23 NFL playoffs against the Cincinnati Bengals.
+On January 19, 2023, the Ravens announced that Roman had resigned as the team's offensive coordinator following the Ravens' loss in the Wild Card round of the 2022–23 NFL playoffs against the Cincinnati Bengals.
+Roman was replaced by Todd Monken, who installed a more passing oriented offense in Baltimore.

+Los Angeles Chargers

+On February 8, 2024, Roman was named as offensive coordinator for the Los Angeles Chargers under head coach Jim Harbaugh, with whom he had worked with while Harbaugh was head coach of the 49ers.